sitebatch/waffle-go/contrib/database/sql/README.md

 # Usage

-to english: When executing a statement, use the Waffle database driver instead of `database/sql`.
+When executing a statement, use the Waffle database driver instead of `database/sql`.
 At this time, you need to pass the Waffle's operation `context`.

 ```go
 import (